-Mrs. Eliadah Neiel Escudero-Dela Rama, a stockholder of the Company, who is not in any way related to the nominees, nominated to the Board and proposed the re-election of Messrs.
-Cesar A. Buenaventura, Renato C. Valencia, and Ms. Herminia S. Jacinto as Independent Directors.
+Mrs. Eliadah Neiel Escudero-Dela Rama, a stockholder of the Company, who is not in any way related to the nominees, nominated to the Board and proposed the election of Mr. Renato C. Valencia, Mr. William H. Ottiger, and Ms. Herminia S. Jacinto as Independent Directors.